Buy-to-Let mortgage guide

 Borrowers can choose to remortgage with another lender, but the current lender may also offer a product transfer.
 IMC Mortgage Brokers considers both options and recommends the best choice for the borrower’s needs.
 The main factor is the overall cost, but there are additional benefits to staying with your current provider.

-Buy-to-Let mortgages are complex and require specialist advice.
-Lenders have different criteria, so it’s important to choose the right one.
+Each lender has different criteria, therefore it’s important to choose the right one for you.
 Applying to too many lenders can harm your credit rating, so it’s best to use a mortgage broker who understands the market.

-At IMC Mortgage Brokers we can help you find your ideal mortgage, providing you with essential Buy-to-Let mortgage advice that can help you obtain a mortgage product.
+At IMC Mortgage Brokers we can help you find your ideal mortgage, providing you with essential Buy-to-Let advice that can help you obtain a mortgage product.

-• - Can I Port My Buy-to-Let Mortgage?
+- - Can I port Buy-to-Let mortgage?

-• - Can I Get a Buy-to-Let Mortgage with Bad Credit?
+- - Can I Get a Buy-to-Let Mortgage with Bad Credit?

-• - Can an Expat Get a Buy-to-Let Mortgage?
+- - Can an expat get a Buy-to-Let mortgage?

-• - Can I Get a Buy-to-Let Mortgage on a New-Build Property?
+- - Can I get a Buy-to-Let mortgage on a new-build property?

-• - Do I Pay More Stamp Duty When Buying a Buy-to-Let Property?
+- - Do I pay more Stamp Duty when buying a Buy-to-Let property?

-• - What is a Regulated Buy-to-Let Mortgage?
+- - What is a regulated Buy-to-Let mortgage?